 - Business Plan

 - Stacking the Deck in Your Favor

 Ability to Write Something Others Want to Read

 I remember when Stephenie Meyer’s Twilight series was all the rage.
-At the time, I recall reading some posts from aspiring authors, harshly critiquing Meyer’s writing ability.
+I recall reading some posts from aspiring authors harshly critiquing Meyer’s writing ability.
 Instead of accusing those authors of suffering from a severe case of sour grapes—I would suggest it isn’t sour grapes they should be ashamed of, but the fact they completely missed a valuable writing lesson.

 Russell didn’t start making money on his first book.
 He didn’t publish one book and then sit back and wait for the money to come flowing in.
 No, he kept writing.
 I know of only one self-published author who hit it big on her first book, yet even she invested hours of hard work in the project.